Volunteering with Restorative Justice Victoria

 - Scribes help out with all the administrative tasks at a restorative justice dialogue, including setting up the room, putting together all paperwork, typing the agreement, collecting surveys from participants, and facilitating the post-dialogue debrief with the team.

-- Facilitators and mentors are required to undergo a criminal record check and complete our eight-week training.
-Due to the considerable training investment, we ask these volunteers to make a minimum commitment of one year, and put their names forward for at least six cases per year.
+Due to the considerable training investment, we ask all casework volunteers to make a minimum commitment of one year.
+Facilitators and mentors are required to undergo a criminal record check, complete our eight-week training, and participate in at least two cases a year.
 This ensures the burden of work does not continuously fall to the same individuals and allows for regular use of training.

 Volunteers are an integral part of the services that we offer at RJV.
 It’s vitally important to us that our caseworkers reflect the diversity that exists within our community, which would not be possible with staff alone.
 We pride ourselves in providing participants with a team of dedicated individuals who are engaging in our work out of a desire to help the community, which many participants find comforting and supportive.
 We believe the integrity of our services and adhering to the principles of restorative justice are reflected through our use of trained volunteers.

 Being a caseworker is very rewarding and can be also be very demanding.
 When you join RJV as a volunteer you are becoming a member of a supportive community, where every measure is taken to ensure volunteers feel valued, understand the importance of their role, and are confident in their ability to facilitate or support cases.

 We have volunteers who provide administrative assistance at our office, which includes inputting survey results into our database and restocking file forms.